Honda XR series: XRV650

 The Honda XRV650 (produced from 1988 to 1989) was the second twin cylinder production trail bike by Honda, the first one being the Honda XLV750R produced from 1983 to 1986.
 It was the first twin cylinder model in the XR series and as such started the XRV series, but it was soon replaced by the Honda XRV750 in 1990.
 The 650cc model was built in Japan by Honda Racing Corporation and is arguably a better built bike than following versions of XRVs, which were standard production models.
 It came as both single and double headlight variations, and featured a slightly tuned 650cc engine similar to the Honda Transalp (XL600V and XL650V) and high specification chassis components, leading to its rather brief production run.
 With an aftermarket larger capacity tank and very few other modifications the bike was entered in the marathon class of the Paris Dakar Rally, revealing its surprisingly good off-road abilities - despite its 200 kg weight, hence it belongs firmly to the XR range.
 It is the most sought after model of the Africa Twin XRV range and is fast becoming a collector's item, especially in Europe.

+Honda CRF

+Honda XR's were eventually superseded by the CRF model lineup.
+Only the CRF230 model family had anything in common with the older XR's, as the CRF230 was powered by an enlarged version of the air-cooled, 2 valve XR200/200R engine.
+The rest of the CRF model lineup was all new.